elvis-darko/GALA-GROCERIES-SALES-DATA-ANALYSIS-AND-ML-DEVELOPMENT/README.md

 **TASK 4 : MACHINE LEARNING PRODUCTION**
 - Prepare a Python module that contains code to train a model and output the performance metrics for the Machine Learning engineering team.
+- Additionally,develop an application using either Gradio, Streamlit or FastAPI to deploy and test the models.

 ## SCREESHOTS OF DEPLOYED APP